 As against Ads, you just can’t create a website and start selling affiliate products.
-There are fewer products where buyer intends to buy something.
+There are fewer products where the buyer intends to buy something.
 You cannot sell someone “Antidepressant cream” looking for “How to remove dark circles under eyes”.
 The keywords that are available are highly competitive and cannot be used to earn affiliate income overnight.

 4. Merchant can terminate programs without any notice

 Affiliate income doesn’t come with its own inherent risk.
 Merchants can terminate your account without sending any notice.
-Your links across your website can become penniless any moment.
+Your links across your website can become penniless at any moment.
 The income that merchant owes to you may end in jeopardy.